-- 1. Manned checkpoints: - a.
+1. Manned checkpoints:

+a.
 You will be timed in as the front wheels of your car pass the in marker, identified by a sign "SM IN".
-DO NOT STOP AT THE IN MARKER but continue to the workers to receive your time in and time out.
-Timing disagreements must be resolved or at least registered with that checkpoint's personnel. - b.
+DO NOT STOP AT THE IN MARKER but continue to the workers to receive your finish time and your next start time.
+Timing disagreements must be resolved or at least registered with that checkpoint's personnel.

+b.
 You will be given all information necessary to begin the next leg correctly, such as out speed and active route instruction(s); any numbered route instructions skipped are canceled.
+Any active lettered route instructions not listed as active are automatically canceled.
 DO NOT BLOCK OTHER CONTESTANTS' VIEW OF THE OUT MARKER; DO NOT BLOCK TRAFFIC AT THE OUT MARKER.
-Begin the next leg at the out marker at your assigned time out. - c.
+Begin the next leg at the out marker at your assigned start time.

+c.
 Stopping, creeping, or evasive action within sight of a checkpoint is forbidden, unless required by a route instruction or law.
-Such action might cause you to be assessed a penalty. - 2.
-Do-It-Yourself Checkpoints (DIYCs--unmanned checkpoints): - a.
-At a DIYC, write your time in or arrival time (in hours, minutes, and hundredths of a minute--not seconds) in the next available TIME IN box on your control card. - b.
-Your time out is 1.00 minute after your time in. - c.
-You must write your time in on your control card before you enter the next manned checkpoint, or you will be scored as having missed the DIYC.
-You may not change your DIYC times after entering that manned checkpoint. - d.
+Such action might cause you to be assessed a penalty.

+2. Do-It-Yourself Checkpoints (DIYCs--unmanned checkpoints):

+a.
+At a DIYC, write your finish time or arrival time (in hours, minutes, and hundredths of a minute--not seconds) in the next available FINISH TIME box on your control card.

+- b.
+Your start time for the next leg is 1.00 minute after your finish time for the just-completed leg. - c.
+You must write your start time on your control card before you enter the next manned checkpoint, or you will be scored as having missed the DIYC.
+You may not change your DIYC times after entering that manned checkpoint.

+d.
 EXAMPLE DIYC: DIYC at "Stop Ahead".
-Were you to arrive at this sign at 8:46.75, you would: Write your time in (8:46.75) in the first available TIME IN space on your control card; then write your time out (8:47.75 = 8:46.75 + 1.00 minute) in the first available TIME OUT space on your control card.
+Were you to arrive at this sign at 8:46.75, you would: Write your finish time (8:46.75) in the first available FINISH TIME space on your control card; then write your next start time (8:47.75 = 8:46.75 + 1.00 minute) in the first available START TIME space on your control card.

 LEG 1 LEG 2 LEG 3

-TIME IN 8:35.89 8:46.75
+FINISH TIME 8:35.89 8:46.75

-TIME OUT 8:04.00 8:40.00 8:47.75
+START TIME 8:04.00 8:40.00 8:47.75

-ELAPSED
+ELAPSED ,,,,,,